Reading time: 5 minutes

 2. Non-binding nomination

-With this type of nomination, the trustee of your super fund considers the benefit nomination you make, but the trustee retains the final say over which of your beneficiaries receives your super and in what proportions.
+This is the most common type of death benefit nomination and is offered by most industry, retail and corporate super funds.
+With this type of nomination, the trustee of your super fund will look at the benefit nomination you make, but it retains final say over which of your beneficiaries receives your super and in what proportions.

 3. Binding death benefit nomination (BDBN)